Download page Setting up Citrix Sessions with Hardware-Accelerated H.264 Deep Compression Codec.

 - Hardware-accelerated HDX only works with 256 MB video memory or more.
 Video memory must be adjusted in the system BIOS.
 The default is 128 MB.

 - Desktop sessions spanning 2 monitors are not supported.

 - Desktop sessions on rotated screens may flicker (depending on the screen resolution).

-If you use the Citrix Receiver 13.5 or older in combination with a Citrix Server 7.15, the Always Lossless option for the Visual Quality policy will not work under Linux.
+If you use the Citrix Receiver 13.5 or older in combination with a Citrix Server 7.15, the Build to Lossless option for Visual Quality will not work under Linux.

 With IGEL Linux version 10.05.100 the Build to Lossless option for the Visual Quality policy will work on the condition that you are using Citrix Receiver 13.6 or younger and the Use Video Codec policy is set to For actively changing regions.